 The Hebrew will turn Christian: he grows kind.”

-The word “Jew” has a negative connotation of wickedness, while “Christian” demonstrates positive connotations of kindness.
+The word “Jew” generally had a negative connotation of wickedness, while “Christian” demonstrated positive connotations of kindness.

 “As he swung toward them holding up the hand

 Half in appeal, but half as if to keep

 The life from spilling”